DavideDelVecchio/azure-m2c-wgm/docs/02_reference_application.md

 The separate sibling repo was created so as not to clutter this primary implementation repository with extraneous content.

+**It is strongly recommended that you do a practice migration with the reference application before migrating your actual databases.**

 ## Reference Databases

 Mongoexport files for two separate curated databases have been created: